felgueres/clustered-ab-test/README.md

 > _H1_: (Time-of-use tariffs cluster)mean < Baseload

-Given the density of each cluster varies, it is also helpful to compute the statistical power of the test.
+Given the density within clusters vary, it is also helpful to compute the statistical power of the test.
+And finally, where a subgroup proves to be significant, its possible to quantify the relative magnitude of change, therefore tackling the initial goal:

-Where proved significance, we can also quantify the relative change for a particular cluster and therefore tackle the goal 1) identifying responsive users and quantifying their ability to contribute in the demand reduction.
+> __Identifying responsive users and quantifying their ability to contribute in the demand reduction__.

 Considerations:
 Since there are no negative values for consumption, it is expected for the underlying distributions to be left-skewed.